 Taylor Irelan is proving to be an exciting emerging artist, regarded as "the whole package" (Helen Spielman) with a "clear sparkling sound [and] a vibrancy in all registers" (Philippa Davies), and a sound that is "clear, solid, and bright. . . much in the style of James Galway" (Sarasota Observer).
 Taylor has collaborated with award winning composers to commission, premiere, and record new works for the flute, as well as write his own works and transcriptions for flute and various ensembles.
 He has been coached by living composers on their music, such as his performance of Thea Musgrave’s Chamber Concerto No. 2 in the Barbican Centre as part of the BBC Symphony Orchestra’s Total Immersion Project, which was recorded and broadcast live by BBC Radio 3 in London.

 Taylor serves as piccolo/3rd flute with The Venice Symphony, and as a substitute flutist with several professional orchestras around the US.
-Previously serving as the principal piccolo for the London Graduate Orchestra, he has performed with the Jacksonville Symphony Orchestra, Pueblo Symphony Orchestra, London Gay Symphony Orchestra, and both the Hot Springs Music Festival Symphony Orchestra and London Symphony Orchestra as part of their prestigious orchestral training programs.
+Previously serving as the principal piccolo for the London Graduate Orchestra, he has performed with the Jacksonville, Tulsa, Pueblo, and London Gay Symphony Orchestras, and both the Hot Springs Music Festival Symphony Orchestra and London Symphony Orchestra as part of their prestigious orchestral training programs.

 As a soloist, Taylor has performed concerti with ensembles across the USA and internationally.
 Taylor has been a featured solo artist at music series and colleges internationally, and frequently performs in duo with Croatian pianist, Andrea Feitl.
 He has presented masterclasses at the University of Texas - Rio Grande Valley, University of South Florida, University of Wisconsin - Madison, and Rollins College among others.
 He has performed at the National Flute Association Convention, Florida Flute Association Convention, and Mid-Atlantic Flute Convention.